RajatTheDev/my-recipes/README.md

 ## Technology used

 Technologies used in this project:

-  • HTML
+  • HTML <br>
   • Git

 ## Skills Demonstrated

 While completing this project we have demonstrated the following skills:

   • **Git Workflow:** The using of git commands like push, commit, add, etc.